ibm-cloud-docs/vpc/file_storage_vpc_monitoring.md

 {: #fs-event-la-logs}

 After you provision {{site.data.keyword.logs_routing_full_notm}} to add log management capabilities to your {{site.data.keyword.cloud}} architecture, you can enable platform logs to view and analyze logs of the {{site.data.keyword.filestorage_vpc_short}} service.
 When replication occurs, the file service generates a `regional-file.00002I` log message, which includes information about when the replication occurred, and how much data was transferred.
 For more information, see [Logging for VPC](/docs/vpc?topic=vpc-logging#logging-file-share-replication).

+[New]{: tag-new}

+## Monitoring metrics
+{: #fs-sysdig-mon}

+You can monitor the read and write throughput, read and write IOPS, number of mount targets, and capacity usage of your share over time in the {{site.data.keyword.cloud_notm}} console.
+To see these metrics, go to the file share details page, and click the **Monitoring** tab.

+Monitoring utilization metrics such as total IOPS and total throughput can help you to determine how much work is done by your application or workload.
+You can use this information to determine whether the IOPS value needs to be adjusted.
+Monitoring the available capacity of your share can help you identify the need for more storage before insufficient space can become a problem with writing data to the share or replication.
+Seeing these metrics can help you anticipate any changes in charges at the end of the billing period.
+These graphs are available to you at no cost, even without an {{site.data.keyword.mon_full_notm}} instance.

+If you have an instance of the {{site.data.keyword.mon_full_notm}} service, click **Launch monitoring** to launch the Sysdig web UI to work with the metrics dashboards there.
+In the Sysdig web UI you can view these throughput, IOPS, capacity metrics in more detail, customize your dashboards, and set up alerts.
+For more information, see [Getting started with monitoring](/docs/monitoring?topic=monitoring-getting-started) and [Monitoring metrics for {{site.data.keyword.filestorage_vpc_short}}](/docs/vpc?topic=vpc-fs-vpc-monitoring-sysdig).